 - Sew the sides together along the seam allowances.
 Trim excess, if/as needed.

-If you have ravel-prone fabric (like mine!), want added durability for frequent washing, or just want a cleaner finish, you can finish the raw edges by over locking or alternative method of your preference.
+If you have ravel-prone fabric (like mine) you might like to do an optional extra edge finish.
+For added durability for frequent washing or just want a tidier finish, you can finish the raw edges with over locking or alternative method of your preference.

 Boxing the Corners